vetacode/weather-dashboard/README.md

 - Your **current location** and **live weather** 🌤️
 - The **current date and time**, updated every second ⏰
-- **Inspirational quotes** for motivation 💬
+- **Inspirational quotes** for motivation at a Glance! 💬
 - **Bitcoin price tracking** with live market values 💰
 - A **Chrome Extension version** that brings all these features directly into your browser new tab 🚀

-Designed for simplicity, accuracy, and style — this dashboard combines APIs, geolocation, and dynamic UI updates to deliver real-time information at a glance.
+Designed for simplicity, accuracy, and style.
+This dashboard combines APIs, geolocation, and dynamic UI updates to deliver real-time information at a glance.

 ---